fenghelian/sCCA-ACAT_TWAS/README.md

 --weights_dir ./WEIGHTS/ \
 --ref_ld_chr ./LDREF/1000G.EUR. \
 --chr 22 \
---out PGC2.$tissue.22.dat
+--out ./out/PGC2.$tissue.22.dat
 done

-3. Combine TWAS test results cross tissue
+3. Combine TWAS test results cross tissue with ACAT Rscript ./FUSION.assoc_test.R \
+--file_location ./out \
+--out ACAT_pvalue.tsv

+The output file would contain the Pvalue for each gene in each gene expression panel and the last column with column name "acat" contains the ACAT Pvalue for all the tissues.

+# To compute your own sCCA cross tissue weights (This step is not required for sCCA+ACAT TWAS, as the pre-computed weights are available i TWAS HUB)

 # Reference